corytodd/ktml-check/README.md

 # ml-check

-Check the kernel-team mailing list for patches that need some lovin' or scoldin'.
+Check the kernel-team mailing list for patches that need review.

 Everyone has their own way of monitoring the mailing list.
 The goal of this tool is to provide a solution that works independently of any particular MUA.

-This tool pulls patches from kernel-team mailing list and writes them as patch sets to your local directory.
-The patches are valid can be directly applied to your target git tree.
+This tool pulls patches from the kernel-team mailing list and writes them as patch sets to your local directory.
+The patches are well-formed and can be directly applied to your target git tree.
 There are still some rough edges when dealing with replies and certain types of cover letters.

 By default, we look for any patch that needs acks and has not been nak'd or applied.
 For each patchset, a folder matching the name of the first patch is created and all patches will be dumped here.
 Also included is a file called series which enumerates the path to each patch in order.

 ## Setup